Nate314/PrologLogicPuzzle/README.md

 [ history,     ford,   cubs,    jazz,      water  ]
 [ english,     toyota, yankees, classical, milk   ]
 ```

+So to answer the prompt, the computer-science student listen to techno music, and does the English major drinks milk.

 # Assignment Description
 For this program, you are to write a program in PROLOG to solve the following logic problem.
 Note that 'adjacent to' or 'neighbor' may be on the left or the right unless other constraints dictate otherwise.
 And of course, the neighbor relation is symmetric.
 If A is a neighbor of B, then B is a neighbor of A.